Exploring alternatives to ad tracking in iOS

 • In Settings, go to Privacy & Security and review Location Services, Photos, Microphone and Camera.

-• Set Location to While Using App or Never unless the app genuinely needs background location.
+• Set Location to While Using App or Never unless the app really needs background location.

-• For Photos, use Selected Photos where possible.
+• For Photos, use Selected Photos where you can.

 4. Stop data leaking via mail and device identifiers